pccourse/software-development/course_overview.md

 ## What are the aims of the course?

-* To teach you what lead to the development/invention of the computer and what it can and cannot do and how it does it.
+* To teach you what led to the development/invention of the computer and what it can and cannot do and how it does it.

 * To teach you how languages are formalised and how language can be used to instruct a computer what to do.